vicanso/location-rs/README.md

 # location-rs

-Get the location by ip address, it support ipv4 and ipv6.
+Get the location by ip address, it supports ipv4 and ipv6.

 ![](./assets/ip-location.png)